 Increasing user awareness early on helps your audience to gain familiarity with your brand, and make the benefits of your product stick.

-Yes, we’ve mentioned funnel a few times already.
+Yes, I mentioned funnel a few times already.
 But the magic happens when you forget that the funnel exists.

-“Start thinking instead about the people that you are trying to help, regardless of whether they are customers or not,” Fio said.
+Instead, start thinking instead about the people that you are trying to help, regardless of whether they are customers or not.

 Target existing customers